ForOhForError/refractory/README.md

 - [ ] Barebones non-managed mode
 - [ ] In-depth desync protection (prevent user passwords from being changed, etc)
 - [ ] Instance importing
-- [ ] "Naughty" niceness mode, for injecting refractory-manged users into imported worlds.
 - [ ] Cleanup of removed instances/versions
 - [ ] Smarter management of extracted foundry versions - zip file should be the authoritative artifact
 - [ ] Discord auth as secondary or alternate login